BxCppDev/Bayeux/source/bxmctools/examples/ex03/README.rst

 ===========================================================

 :Authors: - François Mauger, LPC Caen <mauger@lpccaen.in2p3.fr>
-	  - Arnaud Chapon, Cerap <achapon.cerap.fr>
+	  - Arnaud Chapon, Cerap <achapon@cerap.fr>
 :Date: 2015-10-16

 Introduction
 ============

 This example modelizes the radioactivity  measurement of a sample with a HPGe detector.
 An application is also provided to  analyze the data and  produce  the  energy  spectrum  takig  into  account  the  energy resolution and detection threshold of the HPGe detector.

 Prerequisite
 ============

-Make sure the following software are available on your system:
+Make sure the following software is available on your system:

 * cmake
 * g++